 Identification of template insertion and deletions problems

-- The trace trace is excellent before the indel region and mixed after the indel region (Figure 1).
+- The trace appears excellent before the indel region and mixed after the indel region (Figure 1).

-- The trace often as leading or trailing 'shifted' peaks where a small peak is found before or after a large peak (Figure 2).
+- The trace often has a trailing ‘shifted’ peaks where a small peak is found under each primary peak (Figure 2).

 Causes of template insertion and deletion problems